Certain things get better with age: wine, whiskey, cheese and pickles. Computers and computer programs are not one of those things!

-“We have had a customer who’s unsupported system crashed just before PlotBox implementation.
+“We have had a customer whose unsupported system crashed just before PlotBox implementation.
 They were left blind for weeks writing paper contracts with no ability to search their data, which we had thankfully retrieved before the system failure.
 They were losing in excess of $10,000 per week until we could get them up and running again, not to mention the unquantifiable potential loss of reputation and high risk of error.”
-Sean McAllister, CEO, PlotBox.

-#3 Increased Costs
+#3 Increased costs

 I’m sure increasing expenses is not part of your business plan and yet by continuing to use an unsupported software this is exactly what you're doing.

 - Hiring in IT contractors if something goes wrong

-#4 Future Planning/Flexibility limitations
+#4 Future planning and flexibility limitations

-Running a retired database on a new computer that has the latest version of it’s operating system e.g. Windows 10 will not automatically work as the software will be untested on any new operating systems that have been released since it became obsolete.
+Running a retired database on a new computer that has the latest version of its operating system, e.g. Windows 10 won't automatically work as the software will be untested on any new operating systems that have been released since it became obsolete.

-When you are firefighting potential battles with your existing systems, you are also missing out on functionality that your competitors may be enjoying.
+When you're firefighting potential battles with your existing systems, you're also missing out on functionality that your competitors may be enjoying.

 A new system will save you and your staff up to 75% efficiencies in some cases!!!